-The Mamre Road Precinct is within the Western Sydney Employment Area and was rezoned in June 2020.
+The Mamre Road Precinct is located within the Western Sydney Employment Area and was rezoned in June 2020.

 Mamre Road Precinct Development Control Plan 2021

 The Development Control Plan (DCP) was adopted on Friday 19 November, 2021.
-The DCP provides planning controls for future industrial development in the Mamre Road Precinct including building design controls, a road network, drainage strategy and landscaping and biodiversity controls.
+The DCP provides planning controls for future industrial development in the Mamre Road Precinct including building design controls, the road network, drainage strategy and landscaping and biodiversity controls.

 The draft DCP was on public exhibition from 10 November to 17 December 2020.
-A summary of the submissions and the Department’s response is contained in the Finalisation Report available on the Planning Portal.
+A summary of the submissions and the Department’s response is contained in the Finalisation Report available on the NSW Planning Portal.

 Mamre Road rezoning

 The draft rezoning package for Mamre Road Precinct was on exhibition between 20 November and 18 December 2019.
+The rezoning was finalised in June 2020.

 The package included a draft structure plan, discussion paper and proposed zoning maps.